Charlotte Street: History

 Charlotte Street, formed in 1763, was named in honour of Queen Charlotte who married King George III in 1761.
 Together with Charlotte Place (previously Little Charlotte Street), it was one of four streets in and around Fitzrovia which took her name.
 The other two have since been renamed Hallam Street and Bloomsbury Street.
 Fitzrovia itself was named after the Fitzroy Tavern, a public house on Charlotte Street.

-From the 19th century onward, the parish and borough of St Pancras was home to a large, mostly middle class, German population.
+From the 19th century onward, the parish and borough of St Pancras was home to a large, mostly middle-class, German population.
 Charlotte Street and the surrounding locality was a thriving centre of this community, and the street acquired the nickname Charlottenstrasse, after its famous Berlin namesake.
 Other areas of St Pancras which had a large German community included Camden Town, Kentish Town and nearby Kings Cross, where the German Gymnasium (now a restaurant) survives as a legacy.

-The parish and borough boundaries of St Pancras (now part of the London Borough of Camden and the parish and borough of Marylebone ran through the area, mostly along Cleveland Street and these ancient boundaries, which are many centuries old have been inherited by the modern boroughs.
-Charlotte Street (and Charlotte Place) were wholly in St Pancras, but a minor adjustment to that boundary around 1900 now means that a small part of the boundary of Camden and Westminster runs along a short section of Charlotte Street.
+The parish and borough boundaries of St Pancras (now part of the London Borough of Camden) and the parish and borough of Marylebone ran through the area, mostly along Cleveland Street; these ancient boundaries, which are many centuries old, have been inherited by the modern boroughs.
+Charlotte Street (and Charlotte Place) were wholly in St Pancras, but a minor adjustment to that boundary around 1900 now means that a small part of the boundary separating the London Borough of Camden and the City of Westminster runs along a short section of Charlotte Street.